 We tend to take happy bowels for granted -- until something goes awry!
 For many people, a daily battle seems to wage in their intestines.
 Pain, discomfort, bloating, diarrhea, and/or constipation... a.k.a.
 IBS or irritable bowel syndrome.

 There are multiple causes of IBS, and genetics can play a role in IBS symptoms.
 Pinpointing your cause can help you to figure out your solution.

-IBS is a functional GI disorder defined as having:
+IBS is defined as a functional GI disorder defined as having:

-The diagnosis is often one of eliminating other conditions — such as celiac, Crohn's, or ulcerative colitis — and thus being left with IBS.
+To obtain an IBS diagnosis it often means eliminating other conditions -- such as celiac, Crohn's, or ulcerative colitis.

-The causes of IBS are often a mystery — both to the person who has it and to their doctor.
-The word 'idiopathic’ gets used a lot.
+The causes of IBS are often a mystery -- both to the person who has it and to their doctor.
+The use of the word 'idiopathic' shows up frequently.

 Often people will go through a series of dietary changes, trying to figure out which foods, if any, lead to their problems.

 Researchers have come up with many theories about IBS.

 I'm going to dig into a few of these theories and show how they link up to genetics.
 Then you can check your genetic data, and use that info to figure out the IBS solutions that may work best for you.

 Carbs should be digested, broken down, and absorbed in the small intestines.
 When that doesn't happen -- either due to lack of enzymes to break them down or increased gut motility -- the carbs end up in the colon.
 Extra carbs in the colon feed the bacteria there, and they party all night, giving off-gas.